learnwu/.github/profile/README.md

 ---

-Hey Team,

-Welcome to our headquarters for **Learnwu**.
-Everything we build here is a step forward to make EdTech more impactful!
+Welcome to the Learnwu headquarters.
+We're here to make EdTech more impactful.

 ## 🎯 Our Purpose

-Our vision is to create the world's most affordable, flexible, and best quality online tutoring marketplace.

-We achieve this by connecting passionate learners with exceptional tutors through smart, human-centric technology.
-We empower tutors with great teaching tools and delight learners with a seamless, encouraging experience.
+Our vision is to build the world's most affordable, flexible, and highest-quality online tutoring marketplace.
+Think of it as an online Harvard: impactful and accessible.
+We achieve this by connecting learners and tutors with smart, human-centric technology that empowers tutors and creates a seamless, encouraging experience for students.

-Think Learnwu as if Harvard is built online but being affordable and more impactful.

 ## ✨ Our Principles